 Signage rules in Oregon are quite easy to follow because the only font allowed is bold, 80-point Times New Roman or Arial.
 No other sizes and no other fonts are allowed.
 Yes, graphic designers everywhere cringed when they read that because Time New Roman 80-point font is rarely a good choice and Arial is only slightly less cringeworthy.
 That’s probably the point of the law though, right?

 9. Massachusetts Says No to T-shirts and Novelty Items

 Medical marijuana dispensaries are not allowed to produce or sell any kind of T-shirts, novelty items, or promotional gifts.
 Since many of these add-on products not only diversify a business’ product line but also generate a nice revenue stream, this law certainly limits income potential.
 Furthermore, this type of diversification is important to build the value of a marijuana business’ intellectual property, particularly, its trademarks.

 10. Delaware Advertising Steps Back in Time

-Medical marijuana-related advertising is only permitted in directories and phone books in Delaware—even though the number of people who actually use directories and phone books has plummeted to a very, very small quantity over the years.
-However, in Delaware, print and broadcast advertising is not allowed.
+In Delaware, print and broadcast advertising is not allowed.
+Instead, medical marijuana-related advertising is only permitted in directories and phone books — even though the number of people who actually use directories and phone books has plummeted to a very, very small quantity over the years.

 What are the weirdest marijuana laws you’ve heard?
 Share them in the comments below.